cite-sa/open-science-lens/docs/osl-api.md

 ## Underpinning OpenAIRE API

-Currentlt, the data lookup and retrieval that are beeing proxied by the OSL API are the ones that are offered through the **OpenAIRE APIs**.
+Currently, the data lookup and retrieval that are beeing proxied by the OSL API are the ones that are offered through the **OpenAIRE APIs**.
 This [OpenAIRE APIs](https://api.openaire.eu/api.html "OpenAIRE Public API") exposes its responses through the [OpenAIRE Format (oaf)](https://www.openaire.eu/schema/latest/doc/oaf.html "OpenAIRE Format (oaf)") which the OSL API components then transform into the desired OSL response model.
 Currently, this API, as described in the related documentation section, imposes some rate limits which the OSL API is also subject to.
 At this time, these limits are:
 * no more than 30 concurrent connections from single IP to any APIs
 * no more than 67 concurrent requests in total
 * no more then 37 concurrent request in total (max 30 per single IP) to the HTTP API for selective access